Category Archives: Nudity

 1790: Hindu wives kiss a priest’s private parts for fertility

 John Macdonald was a servant to several 18th-century noblemen and colonial officials.
 According to his writings, Macdonald was the son of an affluent tenant farmer from Inverness.
-When his family was “ruined” in the 1740s Macdonald, then just a young boy, was placed in service.
-He became a footman and valet and later spent more than 30 years travelling the globe with a succession of masters.
+When his family was “ruined” in the 1740s, Macdonald, then just a young boy, was placed in service.
+He became a footman and valet and later spent more than 30 years traveling the globe with a succession of masters.

 Better educated and more literate than his colleagues, Macdonald penned a memoir that contains rare glimpses of life as a working-class tourist abroad.
 It also describes racier aspects of foreign life, like this fertility ritual in western India: